 //Artists and Bands

 What is Jazz?
+I mean really.
 For some people it’s one of four general categories to classify all music.
 There’s only Classical music, Pop, EDM and Jazz.
-So what makes this type of music unique in that regard, would be that it has the biggest amount of improvisation.
+So what would make jazz unique in that regard, would be that it has the biggest amount of improvisation.
 Some say it’s west African rhythms mixed with European harmony, but that’s not really true, isn’t it?

-If you go study Jazz at a university, what you will learn most of the time is Bebop.
-And most of the time these institutions consider that particular style as the epitome of Jazz.
-It’s a style which was developed in the 60s by people like Charlie Parker, Dizzie Gillespie or Thelonious Monk.
-The songs are fast and full of crazy chord changes and melodies, diverging from the former perception of Jazz dance music and making it more intellectual and experimental.
+If you go study Jazz at a university, what you will learn most of all and what is most considered the epitome of jazz in such institutions is Bebop.
+A style from the 60s pioneered by people like Charlie Parker, Dizzie Gillespie or Thelonious Monk with fast and crazy chord changes and melodies, diverging from the former perception of Jazz dance music and making it more intellectual and experimental.

-We think that genre classifications in music are stupid and take away an essential part of the important experience that every artist is unique and doesn’t want to play Jazz or Rock or Pop, but to express her or himself and inspire others thorugh their art.
+We think that genre classification in music is stupid and takes away from the experience that every artist is unique and doesn’t want to play Jazz or Rock or Pop, but to express themselves and inspire others.
 So here on this page everything is considered Jazz, that is expressive and real, creates something new and unique, takes a risk, is crazy and weird and beautiful.
 We hope the Jazz.Room will be a place, where you can find that Jazz spirit.